fan19-hub/LEMMA/prompts/lemma_test.md

 End of external resources.

-Finally, suppose your original predictions have already achieved quite good performance, based on the KGs and external resources, you will now decide whether or not to modify your original prediction.
-Therefore, please firstly tell whether the evidence is persuasive or not and make your decision based on following logic: if original prediction is 1:
+Finally, based on the KGs and external resources, you will now decide whether or not to modify your original prediction based on following tips:
-    if you think evidence is persuasive and the idea of evidence is aligned with text: keep your prediction as 1.
-    else if you think evidence is persuasive and show: modify your prediction to 0
-    else if you think evidence is not persuasive: keep your original prediction

-else if original prediction is 0:
+1. your decision should based on two dimension: the level of information consistency between KGs, and the factuality of the information.
+2. please remember the major functionality of external resources is to verify the factuality of information.
+3. please consider the sardonlism of the images, usually that relates to the authenticity of the information.

+In one or more paragraphs, output your reasoning steps, then tell me whether you want to modify your original prediction which is {PREDICTION}.
+Please answer 'YES' or 'NO': 'YES' means you want to modify your prediction and 'NO' means you don't want to modify your prediction.

-In one or more paragraphs, output your reasoning steps.
-In the final line, use a single binary value (0 or 1) to indicate whether misinformation exists.
-0 for no misinformation.
-1 for the presence of misinformation.
+At the final line, please output a single binary label (0 or 1) based on the following rules:
+If your original prediction is 1 and your answer is 'YES', please output 0;
+If your original prediction is 1 and your answer is 'NO', please output 1;
+If your original prediction is 0 and your answer is 'YES', please output 1;
+If your original prediction is 0 and your answer is 'NO', please output 0;
 Please don't output any other words except for the binary label on the last line.

 ### Your Final Reasoning and Decision:
 Let's think step by step,